rust-lang/reference/src/visibility-and-privacy.md

 Note that this syntax only adds another restriction to the visibility of an item.
 It does not guarantee that the item is visible within all parts of the specified scope.
-In order to access an item all of its parent items up to the current scope must still be visible as well.
+To access an item, all of its parent items up to the current scope must still be visible as well.

 ## Re-exporting and Visibility